ankitmodi/ankitmodi.github.io/_posts/2020-6-14-PM-learnings-1-Shape-Up.md

 The next step is to explore the best books on building great software products.
 There are numerous blogs about must-read-books on PM & building great products in general.
 I feel sharing a short-summary or lessons from these books will be useful for the industry and help in pushing product managers into reading them.

 ### PM Lessons: Shape Up
-I am starting with Ryan Singer's Shape Up - an excellent take on the process of product development.
+I am starting with _Ryan Singer_'s book titled __Shape Up__ - an excellent take on the process of product development.
 It's available for free in [here](https://basecamp.com/shapeup/webbook).

 Without further ado, let me share the PM lessons from Shape Up: